Oregon and Oregon State Drop 'Civil War' Name from Historic Rivalry for All the Wrong Reasons

 THE CIVIL WAR

-The rivalry has been cancelled for brawling only to return for several years at a neutral site to tamp down the fierce territoriality of the two camps.
-The emerald-green Willamette Valley, a north-south running, richly-watered agricultural plain that’s boxed in by mountains like sleeping giants on the horizon, is the territory for the perpetual strife.
+The rivalry has been cancelled for brawling only to return at a neutral site to undercut the fierce territoriality of the two camps.
+The emerald-green Willamette Valley, a north-south running agricultural plain that’s boxed in by mountains like sleeping giants on the horizon, is the venue for the perennial strife.

 HOW AND WHY THE NAME WAS TAKEN AWAY

 “The changing of the name just came from a simple phone call from my good friend Theresa Tran.
 She brought it to my attention and it just made sense,” Dixon said into the camera.

-Within days, as protests and riots over the police killing of George Floyd in Minneapolis rocked several American cities, and the news media went wild with twenty-four hour saturation coverage and opinion shaping over events that had not been investigated or adjudicated, the athletic director at the University of Oregon and the president of Oregon State University issued statements announcing the excising of the name.
-Each of their statements evinced a certain pride at the important change being made, and each implied a certain shame that something had not been done sooner to confront a term so larded with historical difficulties.
+Within days of broaching the topic, as protests and riots over the police killing of George Floyd in Minneapolis rocked several American cities, and news media provided frenzied, twenty-four hour coverage and opinion shaping over events that had not been investigated or adjudicated, the athletic director at the University of Oregon and president at Oregon State University issued statements announcing the excising of the rivalry's name.

 “Today’s announcement is not only right but is a long time coming, and I wish to thank former Duck great Dennis Dixon for raising the question and being the catalyst for change,” said Oregon athletic director Rob Mullens.